Secrets of T"U B'Shvat

 labors are concerned, can only pray to the L-rd.
 And so the word "Zera"

-(seed) is Notrikon (code) for "Ze - Ra" (this is bad) since even from
+(seed) is Notrikon (code) for "Ze - Ra" (this is bad) since even

 first glance it appears as though the seed only rots and nothing will